-There are two helpers built in to diango-soapbox for retrieving and displaying messages in templates.
+There are two helpers built in to django-soapbox for retrieving and displaying messages in templates.

 One is a context processor, which will add a variable soapbox_messages to the context of any template rendered with a RequestContext (required in order to have access to the request path to determine the URL).
-To enable it, simply add soapbox.context_processors.soapbox_messages to your TEMPLATE_CONTEXT_PROCESSORS setting.
+To enable it, simply add soapbox.context_processors.soapbox_messages to the context processors enabled on your site.
+See the Django template options documentation for notes on how to do this.